MuskaanSharma1308/minimal/index.md

 Bake A Wish

- This uses Asp.net techniques for getting all the bakery shops onto asingle portal
+ This uses Asp.net techniques for getting all the bakery shops onto a single portal.
+This is a dummy project , in whhich I have used some Basic SQL Queries

 <center><img src="assets/img/bakery logo.jpg"/></center>